The Implicit Bias of Structured State Space Models Can Be Poisoned With Clean Labels: Implementation Details

-In this appendix we provide implementation details for the experiments provided in \cref{sec:exper:poison,app:exper:poison}.
-All synthetic experiments were implemented using Keras \citep{chollet2015keras} and were carried out using a single Nvidia RTX 2080 Ti GPU.
-The real-world experiments reported in \cref{tab:real_poison} were implemented using PyTorch \citep{paszke2019pytorch} and were carried out using a cluster of $8$ Nvidia RTX A6000 GPUs.
+In this appendix we provide implementation details for the synthetic experiments provided in \cref{sec:exper:poison,app:exper:poison_syn}.
+All experiments were implemented using Keras \citep{chollet2015keras} and were carried out using a single Nvidia RTX 2080 Ti GPU.